paulina-biocoder/course-projects/datacamp/README.md

 # In this folder contains the final projkets from the courses:
-Python intermeditae,
+* Python intermediate
-Supervised Machine Learning with scikit-learn
+* Supervised Machine Learning with scikit-learn